 With Java programming, they intended to change that.
 Hold on to this thought, we will come back to it.
 Another reason was, a simpler language was needed.
 The original Java programming had just 50-51 indigenous functions or words.

 The rest of the capabilities came from thousands of libraries and add-on files that were later created.
-It was a more human-like language.
-It was easier to learn.
-It was easier to program.
+It was a more human-like language, easier to learn, and easier to program.
 It was easier to switch from other languages to Java.

 Different companies were working in the field of intelligent devices (programmable televisions, washing machines, and air conditioners) and programmers were needed who could write machine-level code without having to learn the complexity of C and C++.